Skin abrasives and exfoliation; a new natural approach

 Dead cells look dull, lackluster and unresponsive.

-They make you ugly.
+They make you look unattractive.

 The origins of skin exfoliation